|What's In This Article|

 Similar to the Komondor, the Puli is covered in thickly-corded hair and was originally a Hungarian flock herder.
 Their agility and alertness shine through when they quickly pick up protection training lessons.
 A puli will average $1,200 to $2,000 in cost.

 9. Giant Schnauzer

 Giant Schnauzers are sturdy, valiant, and easy to work with.
 Your kids and their friends will love their playfulness, and your relatives and friends will comment on their phenomenal composure.
 The price for Giant Schnauzers varies significantly: you could drop anywhere from $700 to $5,500, but the $1000-$2000 range is not uncommon.

-Bullmastiffs were bred to use size, strength, and alertness to catch poachers on Old English estates.
+Bullmastiffs were bred to use size, strength, and alertness for guarding and catching poachers on Old English estates.
 Now, this active breed is the perfect affectionate household companion and defender.
 Bullmastiffs go from $1,000 to $2,000.

-A guard dog can help tremendously with home security to protect your family.
+A guarddog can help tremendously with home security.
+Making you feel protected and guarded ensuring family safety.
 Although dogs in any home act as natural protectors and alarm systems—and some breeds’ intimidating looks alone ward off intruders—protection training is a big undertaking.